Luigi DeNunzio – The Owner

 Following a young man’s sense of adventure, he arrived in Seattle in 1977, via Israel, and soon embarked on what would become his life’s passion, expanding and nurturing the Italian palate of Seattle by introducing them to “authentic” Italian cuisine.
 He accomplishes this daily by preparing and serving to perfection, only the freshest offerings of the season.

 Luigi DeNunzio’s experiences at Jonah and the Whale, Mama Lantoni, Umberto’s, Il Terazzo Carmine and Settebello, provided the springboard to his partnership in opening Al Boccalino in 1989.
 In 1992 he added Denunzio’s (formerly La Buca), where in 1997 he began offering cooking classes heavily influenced by his interest in ancient Roman and regional Italian styles.

 This progression sparked his Little Italy dream encompassing all aspects of Italian dining.
 Café Bengodi was opened in 1999, Che Sera Sera in 2014.
 Today, these various restaurants, all in Pioneer Square, provide a completely unique and different Italian dining experience for those wishing to embellish their tastes.
-From hand made ingredients, to the oils, the balsimicos and brilliant wine, come let Luigi Denunzio share his vision, talent, and belief that food should make you healthy and happy.
-His infectious spirit and personality will take you to Italia.
+From handmade ingredients, to the oils, the balsimicos, and brilliant wine, Luigi Denunzio shared his vision, talent, and belief that food should make you healthy and happy.
+His infectious spirit and personality inspired many to visit Italia.

 Che Sera Sera, Cafe Bengodi and Al Boccalino restaurants are now closed.